• Skip to primary navigation

 After 30 minutes in the freezer, the cookie dough balls were firm enough to dip into the chocolate.
 They were also quite tasty at this point!

-I didn’t worry about making sure that the balls were completely covered.
+I didn't worry about making sure that the balls were completely covered.
 The reason was that I dabbed the top of the dipped ball with chocolate from the next ball that I dipped (Photo 6).
-This worked perfectly to cover tops of the cookie dough balls.
+This worked perfectly to cover the tops of the cookie dough balls.

 Dipping Cookie Dough Balls into Chocolate